Eric Tan, MD, is an orthopaedic surgeon at Keck Medicine of USC who specializes in common and complex issues of the foot and ankle.

 The Trojan Family welcomed him with open arms.

 “Fight On!
 From the first time that you step foot into the hospital, there is a palpable spirit that becomes contagious.
 It’s with this pride that all of us seek to provide comprehensive care to our patients.
 I’m constantly amazed by the warmth and friendliness that all of our employees display.
 Everyone bleeds cardinal and gold.
 This is not just limited to the employees, but it resonates with our patients, as well.
 Unlike any hospital that I have previously been at, it’s commonplace to see patients with hats, shirts and jackets representing their USC pride.”

 He wants you to put your best foot forward.

 “At the USC Foot and Ankle Center, we are dedicated to the advanced treatment of common and complex foot and ankle problems.
-Our experts are not only trained in the most up-to-date surgical techniques, but they are also actively performing research to propel innovation.
+Our experts are not only trained in the most up-to-date surgical techniques, but they’re also actively performing research to propel innovation.
 More importantly, our goal is to develop unique, individualized treatment and rehabilitation plans for our patients.
 Each patient has a care team composed of physicians, surgeons, physiatrists, physical therapists and orthotists.
-All of them have different areas of expertise, but one common goal – to help our patients continue to put their best foot forward.”
+All of them have different areas of expertise, but they share one common goal — to help our patients continue to put their best foot forward.”